bair-climate-initiative/multiearth/README.md

 ## Related Projects

 * [Sat-Extractor](https://github.com/FrontierDevelopmentLab/sat-extractor).
-Sat-Extractor has a similar goal as MetaEarth, though at the moment it has been designed to run on Google Compute Engine, and as of the start of MetaEarth, Sat-Extractor can only be used with Sen2 and LandSats out-of-the-box.
-By starting MetaEarth with Microsoft's Planetary Computer, MetaEarth immediately has access to their full data catalog: https://planetarycomputer.microsoft.com/catalog (which subsumes the data accessible by Sat-Extractor plus ~100 other sources).
+Sat-Extractor has a similar goal as MultiEarth, though at the moment it has been designed to run on Google Compute Engine, and as of the start of MultiEarth, Sat-Extractor can only be used with Sen2 and LandSats out-of-the-box.
+By starting MultiEarth with Microsoft's Planetary Computer, MultiEarth immediately has access to their full data catalog: https://planetarycomputer.microsoft.com/catalog (which subsumes the data accessible by Sat-Extractor plus ~100 other sources).
 Still, Sat-Extractor is an awesome and highly-configurable project: please use and support it if Sat-Extractor aligns with your goals =).

 * [openEO](https://openeo.cloud/) is a very well done project.
 We'll eventually add them as a provider.
 A key difference is that we wanted anyone to be able to add a new provider/data-source by opening a PR, rather than integrating with the openEO API.